 Organisations fighting or identifying crime may use their legal powers to contact the DfE to request access to individual level information relevant to detecting that crime.
-Whilst numbers fluctuate slightly over time, the DfE typically supplies data on around 600 pupils per year to the Home Office and roughly 1 per year to the Police.
+Whilst numbers fluctuate slightly over time, the DfE typically supplies data on around 600 students per year to the Home Office and roughly 1 per year to the Police.

-For information about which organisations the Department has provided pupil information, (and for which project) or to access a monthly breakdown of data share volumes with Home Office and the Police please visit the following website: https://www.gov.uk/government/publications/dfe-external-data-shares.
+For information about which organisations the Department has provided student information, (and for which project) or to access a monthly breakdown of data share volumes with Home Office and the Police please visit the following website: https://www.gov.uk/government/publications/dfe-external-data-shares.

 Youth support services

-Once you reach the age of 13, we are legally required to pass on certain information about you to Somerset County Council youth support services, as it has legal responsibilities regarding the education or training of 13-19 year-olds.
+Once you reach the age of 13, we are legally required to pass on certain information about you to Somerset County Council Youth Support Services, as it has legal responsibilities regarding the education or training of 13-19 year-olds.

 This information enables it to provide youth support services, post-16 education and training services, and careers advisers.

-Your parents/carers, or you once you’re 16, can contact our data protection officer to ask us to only pass your name, address and date of birth to Somerset County Council youth support services.
+Your parents/carers, or you once you’re 16, can contact our Data Protection Officer to ask us to only pass your name, address and date of birth to Somerset County Council Youth Support Services.